Tangerine (Bloor novel): Plot

 While Paul is at school, a field of portable classrooms collapses into a sinkhole.
 Many people, including Paul and Joey, help rescue those trapped, and no one is seriously injured.
 The emergency relocation plan gives the students the choice to stay at Lake Windsor, their present school, with a different schedule and more crowded classes, or to transfer to Tangerine Middle School, on the other, poorer side of the county; Paul chooses Tangerine Middle to be able to play soccer again.
-When he arrives at Tangerine Middle School, he is shown around by a girl named Theresa Cruz.
-At lunch, Paul asks Theresa about the soccer team.
-Theresa tells Paul that her twin brother, Tino, is a member.
-She brings Paul to a soccer meet after school and he joins.
-At first, Paul's teammates Victor, the team captain, and Tino hesitate to befriend him, but a victory in the first game of the season (against the aggressive Palmetto Whippoorwills) convinces Victor to do so.
-Paul then persuades Joey Costello to join Tangerine Middle School.
-After a quarrel with Paul and his friends, Joey returns to Lake Windsor.
+Paul joins the soccer team.
+At first, the team captain, Victor, and another player, Tino, hesitate to befriend him, but a victory in the first game of the season convinces Victor to do so.

 Throughout the story, houses in Paul's neighborhood are covered with tents to be fumigated for termites.

-A young man named Luis is introduced as the older brother of Theresa and Tino.
-Luis works at his parents' citrus farm and is developing a new kind of tangerine called the Golden Dawn.
-While at Paul's house for a school project, Tino makes fun at how Erik fell down while attempting to a kick an extra point during an earlier football game, so Erik punches him.
-Luis goes to Erik's football practice to confront him about this, but Erik distracts him while signaling his friend Arthur to strike Luis from behind using a blackjack.
-This is witnessed by Paul, and Luis is found dead six days later from an aneurysm.
-Paul is told by Theresa not to go to the funeral because he is Erik's brother, and he grieves alone.
+Tino's older brother, Luis, works at his parents' citrus farm and is developing a new kind of tangerine called the Golden Dawn.
+While at Paul's house for a school project, Tino makes fun of Erik for falling down while attempting to a kick an extra point during an earlier football game, so Erik punches Tino.
+Luis goes to Erik's football practice to confront him about hitting his brother.
+Erik distracts Luis and signals to his friend Arthur to strike Luis from behind using a blackjack.
+The attack is witnessed by Paul, and Luis is found dead six days later from an aneurysm.
+Paul stays away from the funeral and grieves alone.